17 Of The Greatest And Most Famous Lesbian Singers Of All Time

 1. Melissa Etheridge

-Up first we have Melissa Etheridge who has been an important member of the lesbian community for decades.
+Up first, we have Melissa Etheridge who has been an important member of the lesbian community for years.
 In fact, before her big break, she would regularly perform at lesbian bars.

-Etheridge made waves in 1993 when she came out as a lesbian at the Triangle Ball, a celebration for Bill Clinton’s inauguration.
+Etheridge grabbed the headlines in 1993 when she came out as a lesbian at the Triangle Ball, during the celebration of Bill Clinton’s inauguration.
 Since then, she has been a prominent gay rights activist.

 Shortly after publicly coming out, Etheridge produced two mainstream hits on her fourth album, Yes I Am: “Come To My Window” and “I’m The Only One.”
 Her strong rock-and-roll vocals and deep passion have made these songs stick around as popular favorites.